 Main Subheading

 Before diving into the specifics of dividing whole numbers by mixed numbers, it’s essential to establish a solid foundation in the basic concepts.
-A mixed number is a combination of a whole number and a proper fraction, such as 2 1/2 or 5 3/4.
+Also, a mixed number is a combination of a whole number and a proper fraction, such as 2 1/2 or 5 3/4.
 The whole number part represents a complete unit, while the fraction represents a portion of a unit.
 In contrast, a whole number is a non-negative integer, such as 1, 5, 10, or 100, representing complete units without any fractional part.

 Comprehensive Overview